 Megan Granger is a senior associate in Weil’s Antitrust/Competition group.
 Her practice focuses on mergers and government cartel investigations.
 She has worked on matters across a wide range of industries including agriculture, chemicals, pharmaceuticals, medical devices, retail, food & beverage, energy, automobile components, and paint/coatings.

 Ms. Granger is a member of the American Bar Association’s Section of Antitrust Law and the District of Columbia Bar’s Antitrust and Consumer Law Section.
-She is also a Co-Chair of the Career Development Committee of the Women’s Bar Association of the District of Columbia.
+She is also a Co-Chair of the Mentoring and Young Lawyers Committees of the Women’s Bar Association of the District of Columbia.
 She concentrates her pro bono efforts on representing veterans in claims for benefits and is accredited to practice before the US Department of Veterans Affairs.

 Prior to joining Weil, Ms. Granger served as a summer law clerk at the US Federal Trade Commission in the Bureau of Competition’s Mergers II Division.

 Ms. Granger obtained her J.D. from the University of Virginia School Of Law where she served on the editorial board of the Virginia Law & Business Review.
 She earned her B.S. in Commerce, with distinction, from the University of Virginia McIntire School of Commerce in 2006.

 - Represented BASF in its $11 billion acquisition of seed and herbicide businesses and assets pursuant to a DOJ antitrust consent decree in connection with Bayer’s acquisition of Monsanto.
 BASF’s acquisition is the largest negotiated merger divestiture in the history of US antitrust enforcement.

 - Represented Kinder Morgan in its $38 billion acquisition of El Paso Corporation, creating one of the largest energy companies in the world.